todogroup/ospodefinition.org/README.md

 ### Business-Oriented Segment

-Legal Risk Mitigation, Improving Engineers’ Practices and Enabling Financial Benefits.
+Risk Mitigation, Improving Engineers’ Practices and Enabling Financial Benefits.
 (A mnemonic: Fear, Love and Money)

 **Legal Risk Mitigation:** Often, the first concern companies have is related to legal compliance.
 OSPOs often oversee aspects of a company’s open source license compliance process.
 Companies that distribute software are typically most concerned with this and initiate their OSPO around the abatement of legal risk.
 The responsibilities of a program office in this area includes: